mdn/content/files/en-us/web/api/document/execcommand/index.md

 `contentEditable`, `execCommand()` affects the currently active editable element.

-> **Note:** This method is mostly obsolete and should not be used.
-In particular, to interact with the clipboard, consider using the [Clipboard API](/en-US/docs/Web/API/Clipboard_API) instead.
+> **Note:** While this method is deprecated, it is still useful in some cases.
 >
-> Also note that the Clipboard API doesn't replace `insertText` command.
-You can and should use it for programtially replacing text at cursor.
-This preserves undo buffer (edit history) in plain textarea and inputs.
+> For example, the [Clipboard API](/en-US/docs/Web/API/Clipboard_API) doesn't replace `insertText` command.
+> You can and should use it for programmatically replacing text at cursor in order to preserve the undo buffer (edit history) in plain `textarea` and `input` elements.

 ## Syntax